mrusa/react-native-UIKit/README.md

 # react-native-UIKit

-A collection of stateless (or as minimally stateless as possible) stylized UI components for fast prototyping and development.
+A collection of stateless (or minimally stateful) stylized UI components for rapid prototyping.

 work in progress..